libis/rdm-integration/README.md

 }
 ```

-Note that the Plugin type is a struct and cannot hold any state, as it has only function fields.
-Therefore, the plugin implementations are stateless and all state, caching, etc., are handled by the application, independently of the used plugin.
-This makes the plugins easier to implement.
 Each plugin implements at leas these two functions:
 - Query: using the standard fields as provided in the "types.CompareRequest" (username, API token, URL, etc.) this function queries the repository for files.
 The result is a flat mapping of files found on the repository to their paths.
 A file is represented by a "tree.Node" type containing the file name, file path, hash type and hash value, etc. Notice that it does not contain the file itself.
-The ``dvNodes`` parameters holds a copy of the nodes as present in the Dataset on the Dataverse installation.
+The ``dvNodes`` parameters holds a copy of the nodes as present in the Dataset on the Dataverse installation (and can be ignored in most cases).
 - Streams: files are synchronized using streams from the source repository to the file system, where each file has its own stream.
 This function implements "types.Stream" objects for the provided files (the "in" parameter contains a filtered list of files that are going to be copied from the repository).
 Notably, a "types.Stream" object contains a function for opening a stream to the provided file and a function to close that stream.

 Additionally, the plugins can implement the following functions: